Supermartingales as Radon-Nikodym densities and related measure extensions: F ollmer measures associated to a supermartingale

-We shall see in Theorem~\ref{T:approx} below and also in Appendix~\ref{A:E} that, in the case of a uniformly integrable martingale $Z$, the class of F\"ollmer finitely additive measures is strictly larger than the class of F\"ollmer countably additive measures, as long as the probability space is sufficiently rich.
-However, in general, the existence of a F\"ollmer countably additive measure does not imply the existence of a F\"ollmer finitely additive measure, nor does the opposite implication hold:
+We shall see in Theorem~\ref{Tapprox} below and also in Appendix~\ref {AE} that, in the case of a uniformly integrable martingale $Z$, the class of F\"ollmer finitely additive measures is strictly larger than the class of F\"ollmer countably additive measures, as long as the probability space is sufficiently rich.
+However, in general, the existence of a F\"ollmer countably additive measure does not imply the existence of a F\"ollmer finitely additive measure, nor does the opposite implication hold.

-\begin{ex} Assume that $Z$ is a $P$--local martingale which is not a uniformly integrable $P$--martingale, and assume that the filtration $(\F_t)_{t \ge 0}$ is augmented by all $P$--null sets in $\F$.
-In Example~\ref{ex:local martingale finitely additive measure} below, we show that there exists a F\"ollmer finitely additive measure for the $P$--local martingale $Z$.
+\begin{ex} Assume that $Z$ is a $P$-local martingale which is not a uniformly integrable $P$-martingale and assume that the filtration $(\F_t)_{t \ge0}$ is augmented by all $P$-null sets in $\F$.
+In Example~\ref{exlocalmartingalefinitelyadditivemeasure} below, we show that there exists a F\"ollmer finitely additive measure for $Z$.
 However, since $\E_P[Z_0] = 1$ holds, any F\"ollmer countably additive measure $Q$ for $Z$ is absolutely continuous with respect to $P$ on the sigma algebra $\F_0$.
-Since $\F_0$ contains all $P$--null sets, the probability measure $Q$ is absolutely continuous with respect to the probability measure $P$, which is only possible if the $P$--local martingale $Z$ is a uniformly integrable $P$--martingale.
-Thus, there exists no F\"ollmer countably additive measure for the $P$--local martingale $Z$. \end{ex}
+Since $\F_0$ contains all $P$-null sets, $Q$ is absolutely continuous with respect to $P$, which is only possible if $Z$ is a uniformly integrable $P$-martingale.
+Thus, there exists no F\" ollmer countably additive measure for the $P$-local martingale $Z$.

+This example illustrates why we shall assume an incomplete filtration when constructing F\"ollmer countably additive measures below.
+If the $P$-supermartingale $Z$ is a martingale, we could also assume a filtration that is enlarged in a progressive manner; see \citet {Bichteler2002} or \citet{Najnudel2011} for details.
+If $Z$ is a local martingale, then it is still possible, by using a localization sequence, to perform such a progressive enlargement; see \citet {Kreher2013}; however, in that case the filtration depends on the local martingale $Z$ itself.
+If $Z$ is only a $P$-supermartingale and not a local martingale, then finding a progressive completion that would allow us to construct F\"ollmer countably additive measures for $Z$ seems impossible.
+We continue this discussion on the issue of completing the filtration in Remark~\ref{runiqueness} below. \end{ex}